cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - properties how to parse the field from the source data format
 - the mapping to the target table(s)

 Beside the simple singluar mapping of one field to one or more data vault table columns, also the mapping of multiple fields to the same tables/columns must be supported.
-Common scenarios for this are mulitple foreign keys mapped to the same partner, representing different relation meanings or having two seperate data sets interweaved in the same row.
+Common scenarios for this are multiple foreign keys mapped to the same partner, representing different relation meanings or having two seperate data sets interweaved in the same row.
 This also covers the description of recursive links (also known as hierachical)

 A complete investigation and catalog of possible combinations is specified seperatly in